bluesky-social/atproto-website/content/specs/data-model.md

 Floats may be supported in one form or another.

 The legacy "blob" format may be entirely removed, if all known records and repositories can be rewritten.

+Additional hash types are likely to be included in the set of "blessed" CID configurations.